ntunlpsg/ntunlpsg.github.io/content/project/coherence/n-coh-acl18.md

 title = "Coherence Modeling of Asynchronus Conversations"

 # Project summary to display on homepage.
-summary = "Neural coherence for asynchronus conversation"
+summary = "A neural approach for modeling coherence of asynchronus conversation"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "conv_coherence.png"